LeenaMulia/Meras/README.md

 and practically by booking a driving coach in their region.
 <br>
  <br>
-Meras provide its users (Trainees and Coaches) with the following features:
+Meras provides its users (Trainees and Coaches) with the following features:

 <h2> Coach: </h2>